 These tips have been complied over many years of working with families and helping them answer the questions of “what should we wear?”
 Some of these are common tips that many professional photographers share with their clients, others are things that I have complied over the years on my list of "things I wished I told my clients before their session".

-the bottom line is that no matter what you decide to wear for your session, make sure that you are comfortable.
+The bottom line is that no matter what you decide to wear for your session, make sure that you are comfortable.
 This applies to colors, cuts and styles of clothing.
 What you wear is a form of self-expression, so let’s capture you and your family and those personalities!

-So you booked a photo session, now what?
+So, you booked a photo session, now what?
 How do you choose your outfits?

 Read the tips below to give an idea of where to start.
-Also new to IBR in 2020 and available for all clients is an online interactive styling tool that will carefully curate clothing options for you and your family based on your style and color palette.
+Also, new to IBR in 2020 and available for all clients, is an online interactive styling tool that will carefully curate clothing options for you and your family based on your style and color palette.

 If you are not sure where to begin, start with one item you like and build the rest of the wardrobe off of that.
 For example, if there is a checkered/striped shirt or flower dress that you like the color/pattern of, use it as your color palate and draw the rest of the outfits from there.
 The colors don’t have to match exactly; they can be a lighter or darker version.
-As long as it looks like all of the pieces go together.
+As long as it looks like all of the pieces complement each other.

 Use the Rule of Three when choosing a wardrobe color scheme.
 Pick three colors (one being a neutral) and put together outfits with those colors.
 More than three colors can seem a bit busy.
-Neutrals include black, white, gray, navy, khaki, etc. Once you have selected your colors, pick coordinated variations of those colors for everyone to wear.
+Neutrals include black, white, gray, navy, army green, etc. Once you have selected your colors, pick coordinated variations of those colors for everyone to wear.

-Focus on coordinating rather than matching.
+Focus on a complimenting look rather than matching.
 The awkward days of everyone wearing the same color shirt and pants are over!
 You want to infuse color and personality into your photos and clothing helps you achieve that.
 SIMPLE patterns add visual interest and texture and makes you and your images stand out!
 If you stick to three colors (as per rule of three), you should be fine!

 Purchasing outfits from one brand can help make sure that the colors coordinate well together.
 Some stores that have adult and children clothing (think Gap, JCrew, Abercrombie, Old Navy, etc.) took the guesswork out of finding outfits that go well together.
 Traditionally, for each season, they come out with a clothing line for each section in a certain color pallet, sometimes they even have coordinating patterns in adult and children sizes.